doble196/Credit_Risk_Resampling/README.md

 ## Instructions:

-This challenge consists of the following subsections:
+This Jupyter notebook consists of the following subsections:

 * Split the Data into Training and Testing Sets